 Kanazawa is not better than Kyoto in an absolute sense.
 The better choice depends on what you want from this part of your Japan trip.

-- Choose Kyoto if you want the classic first-trip experience, major temples, and the biggest lineup of iconic sights.
+- Choose Kyoto if you want the classic first-trip experience, major temples, famous shrines, and the biggest lineup of iconic sights.

-- Choose Kanazawa if you want traditional neighborhoods, strong food, and a cultural city that feels easier to manage.
+- Choose Kanazawa if you want traditional neighborhoods, strong food, craft culture, and a cultural city that feels easier to manage.

 - Choose both only if you have enough time to enjoy each one without turning your trip into a series of hotel changes and train transfers.